-We bring these 3 activities together to bring you a complete Karate tuition experience in Gospel Oak .
+We bring these three activities together to bring you a complete Karate tuition experience in Gospel Oak .

-History Of The Origins Of Karate At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn martial arts and started teaching Karate in Okinawan schools.
-This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for people who wanted to learn fighting techinques and started teaching Karate in Okinawan schools.
+This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.